theonion/influxer/README.md

 # influxer

-a tiny event tracking proxy for influxdb
+a tiny event tracking proxy for influxdb inspired by [tinytracker](https://github.com/theonion/tinytracker) -- in all actuality it's a fork to work with influx and not graphite

 ## running with uwsgi